Brigham Young University–Hawaii: Honor code

-All students and faculty, regardless of religion, are required to agree to adhere to an honor code, officially known as the CES Honor Code, but often referred to as the BYU Honor Code.
+All students and faculty are required to agree to adhere to an honor code, officially known as the CES Honor Code, but often referred to as the BYU Honor Code.
 Early forms of the BYU Honor Code are found as far back as the days of the Brigham Young Academy and educator Karl G. Maeser.
 Maeser created the "Domestic Organization," which was a group of teachers who would visit students at their homes to see that they were following the schools moral rules prohibiting premarital sex, obscenity, profanity, smoking, and alcohol consumption.

 The Honor Code itself was created in 1940 at BYU and was used mainly for cases of cheating and academic dishonesty.
 Ernest L. Wilkinson expanded the Honor Code in 1957 to include other school standards.
 (At this time, Wilkinson, as President of BYU, had some authority over BYU–Hawaii as well.)
-This led to the Honor Code today: rules regarding chastity, dress, grooming, drugs and alcohol.
+This led to the Honor Code today: rules regarding chastity, dress, grooming, and drugs (including alcohol).
 A signed commitment to live the honor code is part of the application process and must be adhered by all students, faculty, and staff.
 Students and faculty found in violation of standards are either warned or called to meet with representatives of the Honor Council.
 In rare cases, students and faculty can be expelled from the school or lose tenure.
-One significant difference between the versions of the Honor Code used at the main BYU campus and BYU–Hawaii is specific prohibition of the drinking of kava by BYU-Hawaii students and faculty.
+One significant difference between the versions of the Honor Code used at the main BYU campus and BYU–Hawaii is specific prohibition of the drinking of kava by BYU–Hawaii students and faculty.
 Kava is a traditional Polynesian drink with some drug-like side-effects.

 Alumni

-Alumni of BYU-Hawaii include Medal of Honor recipient George E. Wahlen, delegate to Congress from American Samoa Eni Fa'aua'a Hunkin Faleomavaega, Jr. '64, and three-time national volleyball coach of the year Mike Wilton '72.
+Alumni of BYU–Hawaii include delegate to Congress from American Samoa Eni Faleomavaega '64, and Hawaii Rainbow Warriors volleyball coach Mike Wilton '72.